 David Marcolla, MBA/C-RETS, ABR, SRS, SRES

-Dave is a licensed Realtor in PA & NJ for Keller Williams Real Estate of New Hope, Bucks County.
+Dave is a licensed Realtor in PA & NJ and Principal of the Dave Marcolla Group in Newtown, Pa.
 Prior to real estate, Dave’s career included leadership roles in Fortune 100 companies such as TD Bank, AT&T and most recently Comcast.
 He received his undergraduate degree in marketing from Bloomsburg and his MBA from La Salle.
 Dave resides with his partner of 14 years in Pennington, NJ.